 by Amanda Schnell

-Amanda Schnell, a 2015 graduate of Riverdale Country School, will be a freshman at the University of Michigan in the fall.
+Amanda Schnell, a graduate of the Riverdale Country School, is a freshman at the University of Michigan.